 exCITE Talks is inspired by the Three-Minute Thesis (3MT®) competition founded by the University of Queensland.

-- Accepted contestants will receive an invitation to participate on Friday, September 4
+- Accepted contestants will receive an invitation to participate by Friday, September 3

-- All accepted contestants must participate in the virtual Elevator Pitch Workshop on Wednesday, September 9 from 12PM-1PM
+- All accepted contestants must watch the links below or participate in the Elevator Pitch Workshop on Wednesday, September 8 (in-person) or Tuesday, September 14 (virtual)

-- The preliminary round of the competition will take place virtually on Friday, September 18
+- The preliminary round of the competition will take place on Wednesday, September 22